implict/ofSiteKR/_documentation/graphics/ofPath.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

 This sets the color of the path.
 This affects both the line if the path is drawn as wireframe and the fill if the path is drawn with fill.
-All subpaths are affeted.
+All subpaths are affected.